peerreynders/lexg-rank/README.md

 - GH: [kvandake/lexorank-ts](https://github.com/kvandake/lexorank-ts) source inspired handling of the rank core value.
 - GH: [Kayron013/LexoRank](https://github.com/Kayron013/LexoRank) source strongly influenced handling of the rank suffix.

 TLDR: If you are looking for a LexoRank value generator start with [lexorank](https://www.npmjs.com/package/lexorank).

+Also: [lex-rank](https://github.com/peerreynders/lex-rank); a minimalist variant implemented as a result of this exploration.

 This is simply an exploration/attempt towards a more lightweight and “good enough” approach towards generating lexograpically ordered string values based on integers stored in JavaScript's [IEEE 754](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) numbers and digit character codes.
 The accepted tradeoff was to try to make generation based solely on distinct core values quick relative to operations requiring suffix generation.